doctor-g/cs431/Module1.md

   application.
 Be clear and precise here, as this is, in part, an assessment of your correct use of technical terminology.

-Export your project by using `File&rightarrow;Project to Zip file` and submit it via [Canvas](https://bsu.instructure.com).
+Export your project by using `File→Project to Zip file` and submit it via [Canvas](https://bsu.instructure.com).